 In some cases, the attacker wants the account of a specific employee with higher level credentials.
 This type of attack is called spear phishing.
 The attacker can identify these employees either through social media or on your site.

-One of the more common ways the attacker can gain access to the network is to then use the personal information to create an articulately composed phishing email.
+One of the more common ways the cyber attacker can gain access to the network is to then use the personal information to create an articulately composed phishing email.
 This email could look like an official request for the employee’s username and password or could also have a malicious attachment that drops malware on the local computer.
 The attacker could even bypass the computer and just call the employee in an attempt to obtain the user’s password verbally.

 If the phishing attack is successful, then the attacker now has the employee’s username and password.
 With credentials in hand, a variety of malicious activities are possible: remote control the employee’s local computer, use the information to steal data from the network, or send emails to higher level executives for access to critical documents.